Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: Introduction

+Fourth, DMR is relevant to recent discussions in the foundations of thermodynamics, such as the proposals of \citet{McCoySMS}, \citet{chen2018}, and \citet{robertson2022search}.
+For example, DMR but not WFR is compatible with a new theoretical package -- the Wentaculus -- which provides a unified explanation for quantum phenomena and the thermodynamic arrow of time (\citet{chen2018, chen2018HU, chen2024detlef}).
+The Wentaculus uses the Past Hypothesis to select a mixed-state density matrix of the universe, the normalized projection onto the Past-Hypothesis subspace.
+It is argued that this choice leads to significant theoretical benefits, such as the reduction of statistical probabilities to quantum probabilities (\citet{chen2018valia}), the elimination of nomic vagueness (\citet{chen2018NV}), and the realization of strong determinism (\citet{chen2022strong, ChenNature2023}).
+Insofar as one accepts such arguments, one can now extend those benefits to EQM.

-Finally, our results establish DMR\textsubscript{E} \x{as a viable version of EQM} and a viable rival to WFR\textsubscript{E}, by showing the former capable of tackling EQM's issues of ontology and probability, via the same resources as the latter.
+Fifth, our results establish DMR\textsubscript{E} as a viable version of EQM and a viable rival to WFR\textsubscript{E}, by showing the former capable of tackling EQM's issues of ontology and probability, via some of the same resources as the latter.
+Now, DMR\textsubscript{E} and WFR\textsubscript{E} are physically different, since they are compatible with different sets of universal quantum states.
 This leads to a case of in-principle empirical underdetermination: \textit{by Everettians' own lights}, there is an open question which version of EQM is the correct one.
+That is an interesting fact in itself; it is also relevant to discussions of scientific realism in the quantum domain.

+Finally, DMR is a coherent framework to formulate solutions to the measurement problem, and DMR\textsubscript{E} is an intelligible version of unitary quantum theory.
+We believe that we should investigate each framework and theory seriously, so that we can be better informed about the space of possible physical theories and their inter-theoretic relations. }